 - Avoid mistakes.
-This is one of the easiest marketing strategies to improve sales.
+This is one of the easiest methods to improve sales.
 Proofread your tweets and status updates.
 You could seriously embarrass yourself (and your brand) if you don’t.
 Also, you’ll look like someone who doesn’t pay attention to particulars when you post grammatical or spelling errors.
 Just take that extra minute to make sure your text is free of errors.

 - Use tools.
 Social media marketing can be a full-time job.
 If you’ve got other things to do during your business day, use tools that make it easier for you to post status updates on multiple sites.
 Take a look at services like Hootsuite and Buffer.
 They’re both free for a limited time or limited use so you get the opportunity to “try before you buy.”

 - Optimize your YouTube videos for search.
 YouTube is both a social media site and a search engine.
 That’s why you should optimize your YouTube videos for search.
 Create keyword-rich titles, include keywords in your descriptions, and add appropriate tags.

 - Know which sites to use.
 Not all social media sites are created equal.
 Facebook is great for B2C marketing.
 LinkedIn, on the other hand, is better for B2B.
 Instagram and Pinterest are both ideal for image marketing.
 Twitter is a great place to build brand awareness with short, pithy statements.
 Snapchat is a haven for millennials.
 Pick the sites that you think will work best for your brand and use them.